 In closing, the simple amendment to K.S.A 65-163 will allow Dodge City and other Kansas public water suppliers to more efficiently implement water distribution projects and maximize the use of qualified engineering staff.
 The modification to the Water Pollution Control Revolving Fund will allow Dodge City and other Kansas communities to implement wastewater treatment solutions more efficiently and affordably for its utility users by extending the amortization period by a decade.
 In Dodge City's case, the expansion of the wastewater facility not only will serve a significant economic enhancement to the region, but also provides the opportunity to sustain our water supply, the Ogallala Aquifer.

-I encourage your favorable passage of SB 120 and will stand for questions at the appropriate time.
+I encourage your favorable passage of SB 120.
 Thank you.